top of page

 Consider the Room’s Purpose and Mood

 Think about the feeling you want each room to convey.
-Warm tones like soft yellows, muted oranges, and warm beiges can create a welcoming, cozy atmosphere, ideal for living rooms and dining areas.
-Cool tones like blues, greens, and greys promote calmness, making them perfect for bedrooms and bathrooms.
-Align your colour choice with the mood and function of the space to ensure a cohesive design.
+Warm tones like soft yellows, muted oranges, and warm beiges can create a welcoming, cozy atmosphere.
+These shades are ideal for living rooms and dining areas.

 Use the 60-30-10 Rule for Balance